bcgsc/mavis/docs/source/about.rst

 ---------

 MAVIS is a pipeline to merge and validate input from different structural variant callers into a single report.
-The pipeline consists four of main steps
+The pipeline consists five of main steps

 - :ref:`cluster <mavis-cluster>`
 - :ref:`validate <mavis-validate>`
 - :ref:`annotate <mavis-annotate>`
 - :ref:`pairing <mavis-pairing>`
+- :ref:`summary <mavis-summary>`

 Getting started